Courses Recommended for First-Years

 PHIL UN2101 The History of Philosophy I: Pre-Socratics to Augustine

-Exposition and analysis of the positions of the major philosophers from the pre-Socratics through Augustine.
-This course has unrestricted enrollment.
+Exposition and analysis of the positions of the major philosophers from the Pre-Socratics through Augustine.

 Is there an essential difference between women and men?
 How do questions about race conflict or overlap with those about gender?
-Is there a "normal" way of being "queer"?
+Is there a normal way of being queer?
 Introduction to philosophy and feminism through a critical discussion of these and other questions using historical and contemporary texts, art, and public lectures.
 Focus includes essentialism, difference, identity, knowledge, objectivity, and queerness.
-This course will have unrestricted enrollment and no required discussion section.

 PHIL UN2201 History of Philosophy II: Aquinas to Kant

-PHIL V2101 is not a prerequisite for this course.
 Exposition and analysis of the metaphysics, epistemology, and natural philosophy of the major philosophers from Aquinas through Kant.
 Authors include Aquinas, Galileo, Gassendi, Descartes, Spinoza, Leibniz, Berkeley, Hume, and Kant.
-This course has unrestricted enrollment.